aerosec/jetset_fuzzer/afl/README.md

 ### Running Without Docker, setting up the environment

+#### Decide on an input

+Most likely, you will need to modify `run-afl.sh` to change the `-i` flag to change the seed input that AFL will use for fuzzing.
+By default, this is a set of files under the `./testcases` directory.

+#### Start fuzzing!

 These files will rebuild the project, thought the scripts may fail during the copying some of the files, so check that the relative paths in the tree of scripts starting from ./runall.sh are correct.